White Men Can't Jump: In popular culture

+In 2009, Nike teamed up with the filmmakers of White Men Can't Jump to assemble the package of shoes inspired by the characters Billy Hoyle and Sidney Deane.

+During the 2020 NBA All-Star Game, Pat Connaughton competed in the Slam Dunk Contest wearing a White Men Can't Jump shirt.

+Video game

+A video game based on the film for the Atari Jaguar console was released in 1995.

 Remake

 In January 2017, Kenya Barris was developing a White Men Can't Jump remake with NBA star Blake Griffin and NFL player Ryan Kalil producing.
 In March 2022, rapper Jack Harlow was cast in the film.